Janith-Sandamal/port-scanner/README.md

 Wait for the scanning process to complete.
 The program will display the open ports in a table format and provide a summary of the scan results.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the <a href="https://github.com/Janith-Sandamal/network-scanner/blob/main/LICENSE">LICENSE<a/> file for details.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.